Call for Course Proposals on War, Memory, and Gender in Transnational Perspective

 Proposals for the Winter Term 2026-27

-Off University and the Memory Studies Foundation are inviting proposals for an online course in Memory Studies to be taught by scholars at risk.
+Off University and the Memory Studies Association are inviting proposals for an online course in Memory Studies to be taught by scholars at risk

 The course should take an interdisciplinary approach to the intersection of memory studies and gender.
-Topics could include studies of wars or social conflicts that have escalated into violence and the associated traumatic, resistant or invasive memories, incorporating a gender perspective.
-Global or regional comparative perspectives are welcome, including comparisons of the memory of different sides in a single conflict.
-The course curriculum may include both official memory policies and grassroots initiatives and activism.
-The course may be delivered in English or another language, in line with its transnational perspective.
+Topics may include studies of wars or social conflicts that have escalated into violence and its related traumatic, resistant and conflicting memories, incorporating a gender perspective.
+Comparative analysis at global or regional scales are welcome, including comparisons of how opposing sides in the same conflict remember and narrate events.
+The course may cover critical approaches to official memory politics as well as grassroots initiatives and activism.
+It may be delivered in English or another language, in line with its transnational perspective.
 Course proposals should reflect recent discourse in the field, advocate diversity in the canon, and encourage creativity and active student participation.

-The online course is organized together with and funded by the Memory Studies Foundation.
+This online laboratory will be organized together with and funded by

 Application Requirements for Courses: